FerreolS/BeamEstimation/README.md

 # oibeam
 This repository contains the description on how to compute the size of the so-called "beam" in Optical Long Baseline Interferometry.
-It is the size of the central lobe of the impulse response (aka  the dirty beam or the point spread function) and sets the size of a resolution element of the system.
+It is the size of the central lobe of the impulse response (aka  the dirty beam or the point spread function) and it sets the size of a resolution element of the system.

-This computation is described in  detail in the follwoing document:
+This computation is described in  details in the following document:
 [![there](https://github.com/JMMC-OpenDev/oibeam/blob/gh-pages/beam.svg)](https://github.com/JMMC-OpenDev/oibeam/blob/gh-pages/beam.pdf)
 ### Notebook
 Example of this comptation are shown in the following Julia [notebooks](https://github.com/JMMC-OpenDev/oibeam/blob/notebooks/BeamExample.ipynb).